silverstripe/silverstripe-framework/docs/en/tutorials/1-building-a-basic-site.md

 your site's content in the CMS.

-These template markers are processed by SilverStripe into HTML before being sent to your browser and are formatted either with a *$* at the beginning or are between the SilverStripe template tags:
+These template markers are processed by SilverStripe into HTML before being sent to your browser and are either prefixed with a dollar sign ($) or placed between SilverStripe template tags:

 	:::ss
 	<%  %>